Taal Basilica: Architecture and design

 The basilica is built on the Italian Baroque architecture style on a Latin cross (cruciform) layout.
 It was meant to have a similar look as Augustinian Churches, meaning not the brown color but a more silver color, as used in the original altar of the Church in San Nicolas, Batangas.
 The stone church has three naves with a grand transept and an elegant façade with Ionic and Doric orders.
 A small tower on the left side of the façade contained the large church bell, which in 1942 was destroyed by an earthquake.

-The basilica is 88.6 m long and 48 m wide, making it the largest in the Philippines and Asia.
+The basilica is 88.6 m long and 48 m wide, making it the largest in the Philippines.
 The façade is 28 m high, while the cupola is 44.5 m high.
 It also has a 15.5 m nave.

 Agapito Aparicio added a Doric altar with a height of 24 m and a width of 10 m.
 He was also responsible for the baptistery made with tiles imported from Europe.